msi-ris/Tutorials/rnaseq_cmd.md

 <div class="info" markdown="1">

-This is just information.
+This is just background information.
 There are no tutorial-related tasks in these boxes.
-We will write background or supporting information like this.
+Links to supporting material and further explanations of points we raise in the tutorial will appear like this.

 </div>

 <div class="warn" markdown="1">

 This is a warning.
-Important warnings will appear like this.
+Common pitfalls, cautionary inforation, and important points to consider will appear like this.

 </div>